Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Gravitational-wave memory effects

+Because the right-hand side of~\eqref{eq:memory_alpha} is determined by the changes in $\mathcal M$ and $\Delta \lambda_1$ (for the term $\Delta Q_{(\alpha)}$) and the change in the flux of tensor and scalar waves (for the term $\Delta \mathcal E_{(\alpha)}$), then we can solve for $\Delta \Theta$ in Eq.~\eqref{eq:memory_alpha} in terms of a sum of these two contributions.
+We will then write this solution for the total potential as a sum of two terms

 which correspond to the solutions for the null and ordinary parts, separately.
-This will be useful in discussing the CM memory effect in the next part.
+This splitting will be useful in discussing the CM memory effect in the next part.

-Lastly, note that no constrains on the magnetic-parity part of $\Delta c_{AB}$ are found from supermomentum conservation.
+Lastly, note that no constraints on the magnetic-parity part of $\Delta c_{AB}$ are found from supermomentum conservation.
 Thus, it would be classified as a persistent observable rather than a memory effect in the language of~\cite{Flanagan:2018yzh}.